 For low-key foodies, Shaw’s San Lorenzo is the spot.
 Cozy and unpretentious, yet memorable, Massimo Fabbri’s Tuscan cuisine will transport you to a cobblestoned Italian street.
 Forget your diet, and definitely go for the pasta.
 For glitz and glamour, head to Logan Circle’s Le Diplomate, Stephen Starr’s buzzy gourmet bistro popular with politicos and pretty young things.
 And if you want a uniquely D.C. experience, dine in Little Ethiopia in Shaw.
 The Washington Metropolitan region has the largest community of Ethiopians outside Africa, with many living in Shaw, where you can share platters of authentic doro wat (chicken stew), tibs (sautéed beef or lamb), and veggies, eaten with injera (flatbread) and your hands at Ethiopian restaurants Dukem or Chercher .

 In terms of drinks, a reservation for a four-course cocktail tasting at the award-winning Columbia Room is a must for cocktail aficionados.
 Wine lover?
 Try the casually cool Maxwell Park to discover your new favorite varietal from uniquely themed menus of dozens by the glass.
-If you’re not yet ready to cozy up in your hotel room, take in a show at the iconic 9:30 Club—or in the warmer months, have a poolside nightcap at DNV Rooftop.
+If you’re not yet ready to cozy up in your hotel room, take in a show at the iconic 9:30 Club.

 Will You Accept This Succulent?